Identification of the absorption processes in periodic plasmonic structures using Energy Absorption Interferometry: Conditions of validity of angular absorption spectrum

 The normalized absorption of an incident plane wave as a function of its transverse wave vector $\kt = (0, k_x)$ has been plotted in Figs. \ref{fig:ZZ_abs}(a) and \ref{fig:ZZ_abs}(b) for TE and TM polarized plane waves, respectively.
 For most of the angles of incidence, the structure absorbs between 40\% and 70\% of the incident power.
 In Figs. \ref{fig:ZZ_abs}(c) and \ref{fig:ZZ_abs}(d), the first six absorption modes associated with the incident plane waves are shown.
 Due to the symmetries of the structure and the excitation, it can be shown that the coupling between TE and TM modes vanishes.
 For ease of interpretation, TE and TM modes have been drawn in separate figures (plot (c) and (d), respectively).
 Plots (c) and (d) clearly indicate that using a proper combination of propagative incident plane waves, the absorbed power can rise to more than 90\% or drop below 5\%.

 Let us illustrate this with an example.
 Imagine that the structure is illuminated by a plane wave whose intensity is $I_1$.
-The power absorbed by the structure by unit area $I_{tot}$ will lie somewhere between $0.4I_1$ and $0.7I_1$.
-In order to increase the total power absorbed, the structure is illuminated by two other plane waves with intensities of the same order of magnitude $I_2$ and $I_3$.
-Looking at plots (a) and (b), one would expect the total dissipation by the structure to be $I_{tot} \simeq 0.5 (I_1 + I_2 + I_3)$.
-However, if the combination of waves corresponds to the non-dissipative mode, the total power intensity absorbed by the structure $I_{tot}$ will drop to a few percent of the total incident power, so that $I_{tot} = 0.05(I_1+I_2+I_3) < 0.4 I_1$.
-The incident power has increased, but the total absorption by the structure has decreased.
-Indeed, using the proper combination of plane waves, the fields can be focused into the places where there is no golden patch, leading to a low absorption.
+This wave excites several absorption modes of the structure, so that approximately half of the incident power is absorbed.
+Now, using a precise combination of plane waves, it is possible to selectively excite one absorption mode or another.
+It means that, by properly adjusting the phase and amplitude of the incident plane waves the structure can act as a mirror or a good absorber.
+Keeping constant $I_1$ and illuminating the structure with additional plane waves, it is possible to decrease the power absorbed by the structure while increasing the incident power, which may seem counter-intuitive.
+Indeed, using the proper combination of plane waves, the fields can be focused into the places where there is no gold patch, leading to a low absorption.

 In this case, since the unit cell is bigger than half a wavelength, the EAI formalism is required to fully characterize the absorbing structure, even for far-field excitation.
 Note that even for unit cells smaller than half a wavelength, the EAI formalism may be required if the symmetries of the structure and/or the excitation is broken, so that cross-polarization coupling may occur.